Stronger limits on hypothetical Yukawa interactions in the 40--8000 nm range

-While the results of the isoelectronic experiments were promising, there were two problems. (i) The heterodyne technique used decreased the measured signal by $\delta z/\lambda \sim 0.02$, where $\delta z$ was the vertical modulation of the distance between the source and test masses. (ii) The sample was made in a way where the thicknesses of the two source masses (made of Au and Ge) were unintentionally not the same.
-This translated into a small $\sim$ 3~fN signal identified with the distance dependence in the Casimir force.
+While earlier experiments successfully demonstrated the possibility of subtracting the Casimir background, the performance of the technique was limited by two experimental constrains. (i) To observe a signal at the resonance frequency $\omega_r$ of the mechanical oscillator (without anything moving at $\omega_r$) a heterodyne technique was used.
+The test mass was harmonically positioned over the two sides of the source mass at $\omega_1$ while the separation between the test and source masses was harmonically varied with amplitude $\delta z$ at $\omega_2 = \omega_r- \omega_1$, effectively reducing the hypothetical Yukawa-like signal by $\delta z/\lambda \sim 0.02$. (ii) The sample was made in such a way that the thicknesses of the two sides of the source mass were unintentionally different.
+This translated into a $\sim$ 3~fN systematic signal identified with the distance dependence of the Casimir force.
+This residual signal yielded the limits obtained in Ref.~\cite{Decca05}.

 In this paper we report a new approach to improve the limits in the $\{\lambda, \alpha\}$ phase space.
-The use of a rotating source mass sample allowed us to fully utilize the high force sensitivity provided by the large mechanical quality of the microelectromechanical torsional oscillator (MTO).
+The use of a rotating source mass allowed us to fully utilize the high force sensitivity provided by the large mechanical quality of the microelectromechanical torsional oscillator (MTO)\cite{Lopez05}.
 Furthermore, an implementation of the source mass where there is no correlation between its thickness and its angular position yielded an unprecedented level of subtraction of the background arising from vacuum fluctuations.